 Climate change will also bring more extreme events including drought, floods, and heatwaves.
 These can increase human and environmental demand for water, impact on productivity and health, and also threaten water infrastructure.
 Sea levels will rise which may erode, damage or flood low-lying infrastructure and reduce the effectiveness of drainage infrastructure, leading to more severe flooding.

 We must act now, building on the good work done to get Victoria through the Millennium Drought, to reduce the impact and costs of later responses.

-The Victorian Government’s investment in climate and water resources research, including research that was undertaken through through the Victorian Climate Initiative is an important part of informing the sector’s long-term planning and climate change adaptation decisions.
+The Victorian Government’s investment in climate and water resources research is an important part of informing the sector’s long-term planning and climate change adaptation decisions.
 Partnerships will be built with communities, local government, Traditional Owners, research institutions, and the water sector to share knowledge and apply climate change research to policy, planning and practice.

 To help Victoria’s water sector plan for the future impacts of climate change on water supplies, DELWP has developed a set of Guidelines for Assessing the Impact of Climate Change on Water Supplies in Victoria.
 (PDF, 10.1 MB) They equip the sector with the most up-to-date understanding of climate change and associated risks to water resources